HJfod/gd-backup/README.md

  * Ability to make backups of CCLocalLevels and all

+ * CCLocalLevels path select open dialog

+ *

 ## Issue log:

- * Make the level search non-caps-sensitive

 ## Dependencies: